 That slimy looking film growing over the surface of your brew is your new baby SCOBY, and is the sign of a super healthy brew!
 We need to let that grow into a good strong layer during the first and second Kombucha brews, and then you’ll be set up to make Kombucha forever!

-It’s really important that you LEAVE IT WHERE IT IS and try not to disturb it too much with the first few rounds of draining and refilling your jar.
+It’s really important that you LEAVE YOUR SCOBY WHERE IT IS, and do not to disturb it much with the first few rounds of draining and refilling your jar.
 It will grow thicker and will give you a much faster fermentation, with more bubbles inside your Kombucha too!